mohamadadithya/tempeconv/README.md

 # Tempeconv

-Tempeconv is a javascript class to convert any temperatures.
+Tempeconv is a javascript lib to convert any temperatures.